fiddlecube/compliant-llm/docs/installation.md

 ### For Development

-If you want to contribute to Prompt Secure or run tests, install the development dependencies:
+If you want to contribute to Compliant LLM or run tests, install the development dependencies:

 ```bash
 pip install -e ".[dev]"